Leverage

 PNL=S∗ROE

-Only experienced traders should acquire leveraged positions because the use of margin can increase gains on the way up, but also losses on the way down.
+Only experienced traders should use high leveraged positions because the use of margin can increase gains on the way up, but also losses on the way down.

 Chart Example